-By the time we find out, the virus has been in your body for at least five days.
+By the time we find out, the viruses has been in your body for at least five days.
 Sometimes as long as 10 days.
-It has travelled from the lungs to all around your body, causing damage wherever it goes.
+They have travelled from the lungs all over your body, causing damage wherever they go.
 There are burst cells and copies of MeV everywhere.
 We only notice when they start trying to infect the T cells.

 What cheek!
 Trying to attack our very defences.

 Well, they’ve chosen to attack the wrong cells and we spring into action immediately.